NEW: GOES object now returns 'true' flux (see Important Note about GOES Scaling) October 2020

 Files are named gnryy_wwa.01 where n is the last digit of the satellite number, r is the resolution (d, 1, or 5), yy is the last 2 digits of the year, and ww is the week of year number, e.g. g0199_44a.01 contains GOES 10 1-minute data for week 44 of year 1999.

-If the files are available locally (mounted via NFS or equivalent on your computer, or copied manually to your computer), you can speed things up by setting some environment variables so they can be read directly instead of copied.
+If the SDAC or YOHKOH archive files are available locally (mounted via NFS or equivalent on your computer, or copied manually to your computer), you can speed things up by setting some environment variables so they can be read directly instead of copied.
 For the SDAC GOES files, set the environment variable GOES_FITS to the directory containing the GOES FITS files.
 For the YOHKOH GOES files, set SSWDB to the directory containing the ydb directory, and the SSW setup will take care of the rest.
+NOAA files are available only across the network from the NOAA site.

 These archives are accessible only through https connections.
 Anonymous ftp and http access were allowed prior to mid-2019, but due to security issues, both were discontinued in favor of https.
 Unfortunately IDL versions < 8.3 currently cannot retrieve data over https connections.
 If you can't upgrade to a version of IDL >=8.3, one option is to download files using other means (wget, curl, etc), and use that local archive in the GOES software.
 (More documentation on this issue will be provided soon.)